cloutcast/docs/README.md

 People have come to the Bitclout platform in droves because they're sick of 2010s era social media.

-:thumbsdown: Getting peppered with targeted ads for things in your recent search history.
+&#128078; Getting peppered with targeted ads for things in your recent search history.

-:thumbsdown: Pouring energy into building a platform that you can't monetize.
+&#128078; Pouring energy into building a platform that you can't monetize.

-And the list of :thumbsdown:'s goes on.
+And the list of &#128078;'s goes on.

 We here at CloutCast said fuck that.
 We want to pull the plug on the current targeted advertising model that's eaten all of the social space today.
 We want ads to be dumb.
 We want ads to be silly.
 We want people to promote others genuinely and get promoted through their creativity.